geropl/github-mcp-go/memory-bank/progress.md

 ## What Works

+- GitHub release workflow is implemented for automated binary builds and releases
+- CHANGELOG.md is created to track changes between releases
+- README.md is updated with information about releases and installation from pre-built binaries
 - Memory bank documentation is set up
 - Project structure is created
 - Go module is initialized